 1. When to Enroll: There are three enrollment periods during which you can sign up for Medicare.

 - Initial Enrollment The first time you can sign up for Medicare is called the Initial Enrollment Period.
 This is a 7-month window that begins 3 months before your 65th birthday and ends 3 months after your birthday.
 If you sign up during the Initial Enrollment Period, you can sign up for a plan without answering any medical questions.

-- General Enrollment Period If you don’t sign up before you turn age 65 there is General Enrollment Period in which you can sign up between January 1-March 31 each year.
-(If you enroll during the General Enrollment Period instead of during the IEP, you could face late-enrollment penalties.
+- Open Enrollment Period If you don’t sign up before you turn age 65 there is an Open Enrollment Period in which you can sign up between October 15th & December 7th each year.

 - Special Enrollment Period Is only available to individuals that meet certain requirements.

 2. Basic Medicare explained- Part A and Part B

 - Medicare Part A helps cover your inpatient care in hospitals.
 Think of it as hospital insurance.
 Medicare Part A will help cover your medical costs when you are already sick.
 This also includes coverage in critical access hospitals and skilled nursing facilities, hospice, and home health care.
 It does not cover long-term care.